General Election: Reform UK leader tears up TUV pact by endorsing DUP candidates - including Jim Allister's rival

-General Election: Reform UK leader Nigel Farage effectively tears up TUV pact by endorsing Jim Allister's rival
+Reform 'committed' to TUV - after leader Nigel Farage effectively tears up pact by endorsing Jim Allister's rival

 and live on Freeview channel 276

-It comes just a week after the TUV welcomed Mr Farage’s takeover of Reform as “something we greatly welcome”.
+It comes just a week after the TUV greeted Mr Farage’s takeover of Reform UK as “something we greatly welcome”.

+Reform later clarified its position, stating that it “remains committed” to its alliance with the TUV, adding that Mr Farage was giving a “personal view” and that he will not change the party’s deal with the TUV.

+Mr Allister said the comments do not match “the content of a conversation” he had with Mr Farage last week.
+It is understood the TUV leader had sought assurances from Mr Farage on the pact between the two parties.

 It is hugely embarrassing for the TUV, who have made much of their alliance with Reform UK – claiming it brought Northern Ireland into the British political mainstream and would assist in their attempts to remove the Irish Sea border.